 Instead, he suggests using brunch as an opportunity to get more adventurous with the over-the-top stuffed French toast or the inventive breakfast sandwich.
 "Do your part in making brunch a special meal and not just breakfast with booze socially permissible."

-Be it a blah plates of eggs or an overrated stack of avocado toast ("overplayed and overhyped for way too long"), Chris Arellanes prefers brunch items that offer something different.
-The executive chef of KYU in New York City, says, "I personally enjoy preparing a classic brunch dish and adding a unique spin," like his signature brunch item, Thai spiced waffles, or the king crab scramble with white soy crème fraîche.
+"I personally enjoy preparing a classic brunch dish and adding a unique spin," he says.
+That's why his signature brunch item are Thai spiced waffles and the king crab scramble with white soy crème fraîche.
 "There are much more unique options for an indulging brunch adventure, especially when you are trying to persuade your girlfriends' from veering off their ever-so-boring Keto diets!"

 Braden Wages is more of a brunch purist, so if you simply have to have eggs for the occasion, order them the right way.
 "When it comes to brunch, respect the egg," says the chef/owner of Dallas-based Malai Kitchen.
 For him, that means never ordering eggs well-done ("well-done eggs will ruin just about any dish"), and never substituting scrambled eggs for an over-easy or poached egg.